Miff-Real/vcv-dev-dant-method/README.md

 but it can also serve as a step-by-step guide for beginners that want to create their own VCV Rack plugin and who don't mind following my opinionated example.

+Note: this guide is written and verified on Windows 11, I have previously used most of the same steps on Windows 10 so I believe it should work there as well, but I cannot guarantee it.

 * Setup
   * [Step 1 - Install & Configure all the things](step_1.md)
   * [Step 2 - Git repository](step_2.md)